WeStretch is the best starting place for stretching for beginners.

-You can wear loose-fitting jeans, a sweat suit, yoga clothes, or even pyjamas if you like.
+You can wear stretchy jeans, a sweatsuit, yoga clothes, or even pajamas if you like.
 You want to be able to move freely, without the fabric hindering your movements.
-Take into account, too, that the longer you move for, the warmer your body will be, so wear clothes that you won’t overheat in.
+Take into account, too, that the longer you stretch, the warmer your body will be, so wear clothes that you won’t overheat in.

 Find enough room that you can move freely

 While yoga mats are usually the perfect size for stretching, you don’t need one to be successful.
-Find a location that you can spread out completely, either standing or lying down.
+Find a location where you can spread out completely, either standing or lying down.
 You can stretch outside in the grass or on your carpet as you watch a movie.
-Find a place that you enjoy exercising in to make the most of WeStretch.
+Find a place that you enjoy stretching in to make the most of WeStretch.